How to Compare Home Insurance

 Other Considerations (less important than the Big 5 listed above)

-Financial Ratings: while important, most standard carriers these days are rated A- or better by AM Bests.
+Financial Ratings: while relevant, most standard carriers these days are rated A- or better by AM Bests.
 Insurance carriers are regulated to keep very conservative reserves, and if a carrier gets completely wiped out in a major catastrophe, the state steps in with additional funds.
-The higher the rating the better, though this does not indicate your policies quality or customer service.
+The higher the rating, the better, though this does not indicate your policy's quality or customer service.

 Discounts: "vanishing deductibles", "safe driver", "paperless policy"... you've heard them all in the commercials.
 There are discounts out there, and any good agent will ensure you get all the discounts available at each carrier.

-Self-Servicing Online Accounts/Tools: nice to have, especially in an industry still stuck on fax machines, but less important than ensuring you are adequately covered.
+Self-Servicing Online Accounts/Tools: helpful to have, especially in an industry still stuck on fax machines, but less important than ensuring you are adequately covered.

-I'm here to help you easily compare your home insurance options.
+I'm here to help you quickly compare your home insurance options.

 At your service,